mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

 ---------------------------------------------------------------------
 #### Part 0: figure out how much memory we have

-The box our r/pi came in claims 512MB of physical memory (as does the r/pi foundation website).  *However* a good chunk of this can be devoted to the GPU not the CPU, depending how parameters are set.
-So let's verify how much we have.
+The box our r/pi came in claims 512MB of physical memory (as does the r/pi foundation website).  *However*, depending on how parameters are set, a good chunk of this memory can be claimed by the GPU and thus not available for our code running on the CPU.
+So before we start messing with physical memory more, let's actually verify how much we have.

 There are two ways I know of:
    1. [ATAGS](http://www.simtec.co.uk/products/SWLINUX/files/booting_article.html#ATAG_MEM)
-      which is a primitive take on a "key-value" store used by the pi firmware bootloader (`bootcode.bin`): it writes these o8ut starting at address `0x100` (allegedly it will also pass this address in register `r2`).
+      which is a primitive take on a "key-value" store used by the pi firmware bootloader (`bootcode.bin`): it writes these out starting at address `0x100` (allegedly it will also pass this address in register `r2` but I have not checked).
 You can traverse these until you hit `ATAG_NONE`.
 When I did so, the pi claimed it had 128MB of physical memory.
 This was way too small, so I thought I had misinterpreted (or the bootloader had screwed up).

    2. [mailboxes](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface)
-      which are a way to send messages to the GPU and receive a response.
+      gives a way to send messages to the GPU and receive a response.
-      This interface is not super-intuitive, and the main writeup is written in a passive-declarative voice style that makes it hard to figure out what to do.
+      You can use this to query and configure the hardware.
+The mailbox interface is not super-intuitive, and the main writeup uses passive-declarative voice style that makes it hard to figure out what to do.
 (One key fact: the memory used to send the request is re-used for replies.)
-When I used this, I also got 128MB.
+When I got the mailbox working, it also claimed 128MB.

 So, two different calculations, same astonishingly tiny result --- starting to think it was computed right.
 This is bad, since we some of our interrupt stack addresses are above 128MB!
-It's unclear what the consequence is, but it's likely that the GPU can randomly corrupt our interrupt stack.
+It's unclear what the consequence of using memory the GPU thinks is for it, but a likely result is that the GPU can randomly corrupt our interrupt stack.
 (Since we weren't using graphics, perhaps we were getting away with this, but it's wildly bad form.)

-Now you'll:
+So we're do things right:
    1. Write code to get what the GPU thinks your physical memory size is ("Trust but verify --- Stalin.)